mahesh-lute-9/java-learning-journey/README.md

 **Legend:** 🟢 In Progress · ✅ Completed · ⚪ Upcoming

-> This roadmap will be updated as topics are completed — checkmarks and statuses are kept current with the actual content in the repo.
+> This roadmap is updated manually as phases complete — it's a high-level map, while the Progress Log below tracks day-to-day detail automatically.

 ---